Dynamic Tables in Excel (Table of Contents)

 Dynamic Tables in Excel – Using Pivot Table

 Now I want to get the total of each Sales Person by using a pivot table.
-Follow below steps to apply pivot table.
+Follow the below steps to apply the pivot table.

 Step 1: Select the entire data.

 Step 2: Select the pivot table from the Insert tab.

 Step 3: Once the pivot is inserted, drag and drop the Sales Person heading to Rows and Sales Value to Values.